Chapter 7.2 – Cruise Ports

 The criteria for selecting a home port relate to the characteristics of each port and the criteria that a cruise company uses to identify and assess a potential home port.
 Despite the case-by-case approach in determining a home port, there are some major conditions that a cruise port must fulfill.

 Changes in existing homeporting choices are becoming more common, even in established, comparatively stable cruise markets.
 The increasing scale of cruise vessels, the larger scale of port operations to serve more visitors per call, and the provision of a new cruise product underscored by market segmentation, are all conditions resulting in re-planning existing itineraries or scheduling new ones.
-Local socioeconomic characteristics might also work towards reforming itineraries.
+Local socioeconomic characteristics, particularly growing public opposition, might also work towards reforming itineraries.
 A notable example is the changes in the Adriatic Sea due to new regulations applying to the major homeport of Venice.
 In emerging cruise regions, such as Australia, South America, and the Far East, the planning of new itineraries is even more frequent.
-The setting and the size of the cruise market might change further following the standstill produced by the COVID-19 pandemic in 2020 and the first half of 2021.
-The new conditions and protocols for serving cruise vessels will probably add to the evolution of new itineraries.
-They might further alter the criteria taken into consideration when a cruise line decides which port to use as home port.

-None of the ports with minimum infrastructure and enhanced in-port and destination experiences for deployed vessels in a specific geographic cruise region have been renounced being a home port in this context.
-Knowing the criteria for being selected by cruise lines is essential for both existing and aspiring home ports.
+Knowing the criteria and requirements for being selected by cruise lines is essential for both existing and aspiring home ports.
 In particular, as few parameters might be taken for granted, the geographical location seems to be of limited importance as vessels deployed in a region have the option to select one of many departing options.
 Cruise ships might prioritize the attractiveness of destinations or the need to access appropriate port infrastructures, superstructures, supplies, and services to facilitate the ship and the passengers.
 The deployment of ever-larger cruise ships generates further incentives for homeporting, at least in destinations that have yet to reach their carrying capacity.

 A potential home port might decide to invest in increasing cruise traffic and the related added-value supply chains.
 Favoring cruising and fulfilling a social function may harm cargo activities as homeporting demands space within the port zone.
 The docking or anchorage facilities are usually limited, and the coexistence of the two industries becomes complicated by individual requirements.
-A cruise development strategy also demands substantial capital for financing infrastructure improvements, as cruise operators demand better facilities to cope with increasing size and passenger volumes.
+A cruise development strategy also demands substantial capital to finance infrastructure improvements, as cruise operators demand better facilities to cope with increasing size and passenger volumes.
 These also put pressure on adjusting operations and strategies.
 However, although generally described as a placeless business, the offering of cruises relies heavily on local attractions.
-Cruise lines, ports, and cities are highly interrelated and need to establish collaborations such as joint ventures where cruise lines invest in ships, while destinations invest in port facilities and tourism attractions.
+Cruise lines, ports, and cities are highly interrelated, and collaborations need to be established, such as joint ventures where cruise lines invest in ships, while destinations invest in port facilities and tourism attractions.
 Further strategies that eliminate any challenges associated with the use of public space in port cities hosting substantial numbers of homeporting cruise activities need to be elaborated.

 The development of transport and tourism capacities is also critical.
 These concerns need to be addressed when there is a better understanding of the exact implications of the ever-increasing size and capacity of cruise vessels and its impact on the resulting scale of operations.